 Diwali is commonly known as the festival of lights.
 It is a traditional festival and has more importance for Hindus.
-It is celebrated by Hindu family together by doing some traditional activities near about mid-October or mid-November for different reasons.
+It is celebrated by Hindu families together by doing some traditional activities near about mid-October or mid-November for different reasons.
 In Hinduism, it is celebrated as a great festival of the year at the night of the new moon of Ashwin.
-In Jainism, Diwali celebrates in the mean that Mahavira got moksha or nirvana in 527 BCE.
+In Jainism, Diwali is celebrated in the mean that Mahavira got moksha or nirvana in 527 BCE.

-Everybody celebrate Diwali by having row of lamps lighting or lighting by small clay diyas filled with oil or ghee which is the indication of victory of goodness over evil.
-Lamp lighting or diya lighting or candle lighting starts during the night.
+Everybody celebrates Diwali by having row of electric lamps lighting or lighting by small clay diyas filled with oil or ghee which is the indication of victory of goodness over evil.
+Electric lamp lighting or ghee diya lighting or candle lighting starts during the night.
 Everybody wake up early in the morning and make their house cleaned and wiped in order to respect the Goddess Lakshmi to come home and feel welcome.

 Fire cracking does in order to push away the evil spirits as well as sharing sweets is the sign of making new friendship with the new hopes.
 All the pastors dressed up in the new clothes on this day and distribute sweets, snacks to each other within family members or friends.

 Diwali 2016 would be celebrated by the people all over India as well as Indian people living in abroad at Sunday, on 30th of October.

 Diwali is everyone’s most favorite and traditional 5 days long festival having dates accordingly:

 - Dhanteras (or Dhantrayodashi or Dhanvantari Trayodashi or Yama Deepam on 28th of October 2016, at Friday).

 - Choti Diwali (or Kali Chaudas or Hanuman Puja or Narak Chaturdashi on 29th of October 2016, at Saturday).